Ava Telepresence + Webex: A Virtual Guide at Zgoll

 You can experience the space yourself, look around, and this is what makes Ava Telepresence unique.

-As virtual guides, Ava Telepresence Robots deliver value for remote users, as well as on-site workers, clients, customers, etc. Being able to have more control as a remote user and participant creates the opportunity for more organic and spontaneous interactions.
+As virtual guides in CX or innovation centers, Ava Telepresence Robots deliver value for remote users, as well as on-site workers, clients, customers, etc. Being able to have more control as a remote user and participant creates the opportunity for more organic and spontaneous interactions.
 Those meetings-after-the-meeting and coffee conversations can truly be where the magic happens, and Ava helps facilitate not only scheduled meetings but also follow-up or ad-hoc conversations that only happen when you are present in a space.

 Ava is also a medium for us to participate more in life at the company from a distance...to stroll remotely to a colleague's workplace, or even meet for coffee.
 With the integrated Cisco video codec, Ava takes full advantage of the Cisco Webex ecosystem and thus also the dial-up for Microsoft Teams Meetings.